JiawangBian/sc_depth_pl/README.md

 ## Train on Your Own Data

 You need re-organize your own video datasets according to the above mentioned format for training.
-Then, you may meet two problems: (1) no ground-truth depth for validation, and (2) hard to choose an appropriate frame rate (FPS) to downsample videos.
+Then, you may meet three problems: (1) no ground-truth depth for validation; (2) hard to choose an appropriate frame rate (FPS) to subsample videos; (3) no pseudo-depth for training V3.

+### No GT depth for validation
-For (1), just add "--val_mode photo" in the training script or the configure file, which uses the photometric loss for validation.
+Just add "--val_mode photo" in the training script or the configure file, which uses the photometric loss for validation.
 ```bash
 python train.py --config $CONFIG --dataset_dir $DATASET --val_mode photo
 ```

+### Subsample video frames (to have sufficient motion) for training
 For (2), we provide a script ("generate_valid_frame_index.py"), which computes and saves a "frame_index.txt" in each training scene.
 You can call it by running
 ```bash
 python generate_valid_frame_index.py --dataset_dir $DATASET